alejandromorrison/PopcornApp/README.md

 # PopcornApp
-This is the final project for my presentation
+This is the final project to obtain the associate degree in computer science, in brookdale community college.